MicrosoftDocs/azure-dev-docs/articles/java/spring-framework/includes/spring-cloud-azure/spring-security-support.md

 #### Basic usage

-A `web application` is any web based application that allows user to login Azure AD, whereas a `resource server` will either accept or deny access after validating access_token obtained from Azure AD.
+A *web application* is any web-based application that allows user to login with Azure AD, whereas a *resource server* will either accept or deny access after validating access_token obtained from Azure AD.
 We will cover 4 scenarios in this guide:

 1. Accessing a web application.